-What actually happens when you orgasm?
+What actually happens when you have an orgasm?

-plateau, during which arousal increases and levels off
+Plateau, when arousal increases and levels off

-orgasm, which causes intense feelings of pleasure
+Orgasm, which causes intense feelings of pleasure

 So, how do you know if you’ve had an orgasm?

-There is no simple answer here, but generally, women can experience any of the following.
+There's no simple answer here, but generally, women can experience any of the following.

 A feeling of tension release

 A feeling of elation followed by feeling very relaxed (thanks to your brain's release of dopamine, the hormone associated with pleasure, and oxytocin, a hormone associated with affection)

 Contractions in the vaginal wall and across the body

 Curling of toes and fingers